 Like orchids, anthurium does not fare well in standard potting mix.
 Anthurium is one of those houseplants that really does need special potting soil.
 These plants are used to growing on the sides of trees in the middle of the tropical rainforest…it makes sense they’d need special soil when grown in a container.

 In nature, Anthurium roots absorb rainwater as it falls through the canopy and the plants can also withstand dry seasons by absorbing moisture from the humid, tropical air.
 Anthurium does require some mineral nutrition for growth, but they are accustomed to tropical environments in which organic matter breaks down rapidly, limiting its availability.

 Anthurium plants grown indoors do best with a growing medium that allows the roots free access to air.
 Like orchids, anthuriums have developed to have aerial roots.
 These air-loving roots are prone to suffocation if they don’t have good access to air.
 Use a potting mix that contains at least 20% perlite, or choose an orchid potting soil for your anthurium.
 These potting soils hold adequate air, while also holding enough moisture pockets to support plant life.

 The best soil for anthurium houseplants is generally a mix of peat or coconut coir, plus perlite, charcoal, and bits of wood bark.
-You can mix these up yourself or buy a pre-made orchid soil, like these two popular options:
+You can mix these up yourself or buy pre-made orchid soil.

 I like to mix up the normal potting soil that comes with the anthurium with roughly an equal amount of orchid potting mix.
 Try not to disturb the roots too much while you do this, but do remember that the roots will need access to air just as much as they need to reach moisture.
 Your anthurium will probably grow better in bark mulch and perlite than it would in rich, concentrated compost.
 Follow mother nature on this one.